Dave Matthews: Political activism

 Matthews supported Barack Obama for president in 2008, both in the primaries and in the general election.
 On April 6, 2008, he and Tim Reynolds played a concert titled "Change Rocks" at Indiana University to encourage students to register to vote.
 The tickets were distributed by the Obama campaign.
 Questions regarding his citizenship were answered by advertisements and videos on YouTube, where he says he is a "real American" and a "real Virginian," stating that "real Virginians get out and vote."
 Although bereaved by the loss of band co-founder and saxophonist LeRoi Moore on August 19, 2008, he and Tim Reynolds played for the Democratic National Convention delegates on Sunday, August 24 at Red Rocks.

 On September 21, 2009, Matthews stated that some of Obama's harsher critics were motivated by racism, and stated that he "sees it [racism] everywhere" in the United States.
-Matthews is also a strong supporter of gay rights and participated in "Love Unites Shepard Fairey Equality Project", a gay marriage advocacy project.

 On May 10, 2012, Matthews entertained a sellout crowd at the Paramount Theatre in Seattle where Obama was hosting a campaign fundraiser.

 In a September 28, 2015, interview with Rolling Stone, Matthews said that "when I hear someone like Bernie Sanders talking, I think there's a hope."
 Matthews performed at a San Francisco rally for Sanders during the 2016 presidential primaries and later, during the general election campaign.
 He was a major donor to the 2017 gubernatorial campaign of progressive Charlottesville politician Tom Perriello.

 On October 30, 2021, Matthews performed at a Democratic get out the vote event in Charlottesville, Virginia with gubernatorial candidate Terry McAuliffe.
 During the 2022 election campaign, Matthews performed at campaign events for Democratic candidates Tim Ryan in Ohio and John Fetterman in Pennsylvania.

+On October 3, 2026, Matthews will perform at the Power to the People Festival at Merriweather Post Pavilion in Columbia, Maryland.
+The festival, which is being put on by Tom Morello, will also feature performances by Morello, Bruce Springsteen, the Foo Fighters and many others.
+The festival is being held in response to U.S. president Donald Trump.